jacastillo8/ChainHealth/README.md

     - Input username and password.
     - Go to Administration -> Globals -> Connectors and select **Enable OpenEMR REST API**.
     - Click Save and proceed to exit OpenEMR since we no longer need to directly interact with it.
-1. You now can interact with the ChainHealth service by navigating to `http://X.X.X.X:3000`.
+1. You now can interact with the MediLink service by navigating to `http://X.X.X.X:3000`.